 These are one of the most popular designs featured in seapunk outfits, and they tend to be favored for bottoms.
-The benefit of holographic skirts or leggings are that they're statement pieces, which means that you can pair them with a chunky black sweater in the winter, tank or v-neck in the warmer months and your favorite pair of boots and have a rad outfit in a matter of minutes.
+The benefit of holographic skirts or leggings are that they’re statement pieces.
+This means that you can pair them with a chunky black sweater in the winter, tank or v-neck in the warmer months and your favorite pair of boots and have a rad outfit in a matter of minutes.

 2. Blue and Green Colors

 The prominent colors in the seapunk color scheme are, obviously, aquatic.
 The glory about the world of fashion is that there are dozens of shades of blue and green, from bright and bold neon jeans to more subtle, turquoise and mint colored shoes and tops.
-For starters, try and find some solid colored sweaters in a shade reminiscent of the ocean tides, and pair them with a darker shade on the bottom.
+For starters, try to find some solid colored sweaters in a shade reminiscent of the ocean tides, and pair them with a darker shade on the bottom.
 You want to be complimentary with your colors, not completely matched.
-Bold contrast is another style approach, but make sure that the pieces and colors in question stand out but don't make you look like you got dressed in the dark.
+Bold contrast is another style approach, but make sure that the pieces and colors in question stand out but don’t make you look like you got dressed in the dark.